 - 4. Any personal data used by staff and captured by email when delivering remote learning will be processed and stored with appropriate consent and in accordance with our data protection policy. - Email to multiple users (e.g. whole year groups) will be achieved using bcc to email. - 5.
 All remote learning and any other online communication will take place in line with current school confidentiality expectations as outlined in the staff Code of Conduct. - 6.
 Staff will not record lessons or meetings using personal equipment. - 7.
 Only members of school office will be given administrator rights to access the school website. - 8.
 Access to the school website and emails will be managed in line with current IT security expectations as outlined in the Online Safety Policy. - 9.
 Any safeguarding concerns will be reported to the Designated Safeguarding Lead, in line with our child protection policy.

-mie mar ear erma proteetien peney.

-I have read and understood the St. Margaret's-at-Cliffe Primary School Acceptable Use Policy (AUP) for remote learning.
+I have read and understood the St. Mary's CEP (VA) School Acceptable Use Policy (AUP) for remote learning.

 Staff Member Name:

 Date

 Searching, screening and confiscation

 Advice for headteachers, school staff and governing bodies

 July 2022

 Contents